 About the competition

-The World Data Visualization Price is part of the World Government Summit 2019 in United Arab Emirates and led by David McCandless and Information is Beautiful.
+The World Data Visualization Prize is part of the 2019 World Government Summit in United Arab Emirates and led by David McCandless and Information is Beautiful.
 There are three possible output types and three data themes.
-We chose to submit a piece in the category Static Image for the theme "Small Countries are Beautiful".
-The submission deadline was in January 2019.
+We chose to submit a piece in the category Static Image for the theme "Small Countries are Beautiful."

-We jumped onto the dataset about small countries.
-We quickly noticed that it's quite fuzzy to say what characteristics make a small country.
+When we jumped into the dataset about small countries, we noticed that there were numerous attributes that could characterise a small country.
 It could be the land area, the total area including other territories, the size of the population or any of the above in the relation to the neighbouring countries.
-While the supplied dataset seemed to focus on the size of the population we decided to go with land area.
+While the supplied dataset seemed to focus on the size of the population, we decided to go with land area.

-When analysing the dataset we noticed that we have to apply some filtering to the 67 countries, as some are quite large and – in our eyes – don't qualify as small country.
-For example Mongolia is part of the supplied data but it's one of the 20 biggest countries and even the second largest landlocked country in the world with an area of 1,553,556km².
-On the other hand there were some small countries we were missing.
-Those were e.g. Andorra, Liechtenstein, Singapore, and Eswatini (Swaziland).
+When analysing the dataset we noticed that we had to apply some filtering to the 67 countries, as some are quite large and – in our eyes – don't qualify as a small country.
+For example, Mongolia is part of the supplied data, but it's one of the 20 biggest countries and even the second largest landlocked country in the world, with an area of 1,553,556km².
+On the other hand, there were some small countries we were missing.
+Those were Andorra, Liechtenstein, Singapore and Eswatini (Swaziland).

 Have a look at the supplied data.
-Countries and data points that made it into the final poster are coloured in yellow.
+The countries and data points that made it into the final poster are coloured in yellow.

 Screenshot of supplied dataset about small countries